-These Beautifully swirled homemade cinnamon rolls are made of our delicate soft sourdough bread recipe.
+These Beautifully swirled homemade sourdough cinnamon rolls are made of our delicate soft sourdough bread recipe.
 Roll it up with butter and cinnamon sugar for a delicious pastry that everyone loves.
 It’s is all topped off with a creamy sweet icing.

 We have so many wonderful ways to use up your sourdough discard and fresh lively starter.
 Sourdough is endlessly creative and very useful for a variety of baking recipes.

 Watch our video tutorial to make these Easy Sourdough Cinnamon Rolls

 We show you how to make this recipe in just one day OR put them in the fridge for overnight sourdough cinnamon rolls for even MORE yummy flavor.

 These are are the BEST sourdough cinnamon rolls made from a delicious basic sourdough recipe that makes on the of the best sandwich breads too.

 These rolls are made from our Soft Sourdough Sandwich Bread Recipe.
 It has a soft dense crumb that is perfect for cinnamon rolls.
 They are squishy and fluffy, exactly how a cinnamon roll should be.

 Our tender and light Cinnamon Raisin Bread is also well loved by our sourdough bakers.
 Both recipes are linked in the pictures below.